 - A dedicated Android app as well as a separate APK file for manual installations

-- The ability to unblock streaming services like Netflix
+- The ability to securely access popular streaming services

 - Minimal logging of your data to keep your browsing truly private